The impact of technology on climate oversight: what board directors need to know

 The board’s role—what directors should be thinking about

-Climate risk oversight will assume an increasingly prominent place on boards’ agendas in the coming years, particularly if the recently proposed SEC disclosure rules become final.
+Climate risk oversight will assume an increasingly prominent place on boards' agendas in the coming years, particularly now that the SEC had adopted climate-related disclosure rules.
 Asking the right questions about the intersection of climate impact and technology will only become more important for directors as stakeholder focus intensifies.

 When technology investments are on the table, questions directors can pose to management teams include: